nprint/benchmarks/index.md

 # Contributing

-## Results
+## Requirements

+* **Results**
   * Results reported in published papers are preferred; an exception may be made for influential preprints.
+* **Datasets**
+  * Must be encoded using [pcapML](https://github.com/nprint/pcapml) for standardization. *Every* packet in each dataset must be associated with a sampleID (more information [here](https://nprint.github.io/pcapml_walk.html))
+  * Must be accompanied by at least one result to benchmark against
+  * Must describe any features that cannot be used for classification (e.g. IP addresses directly identify samples)
+  * Must describe either the number of folds needed to benchmark against, or the training sampleIDs and testing sampleIDs if using a single data fold.
+* **Code**
+  * A link to the code which created the results described is highly encouraged.

 ### Adding a New Result